Zlatko Tesanovic: Honors and awards

 He received grants from the Department of Energy, and the National Science Foundation awarded him a post-doctoral fellowship that enabled him to spend two years studying at Harvard University.

 Death

 He died on July 26, 2012, at the age of 55 of an "apparent" heart attack at the George Washington University Hospital in Washington, D.C., after collapsing at Reagan National Airport.

 On March 23, 2013, the Johns Hopkins University Department of Physics and Astronomy organised a memorial symposium as a tribute to him.
 A number of distinguished speakers have been invited to highlight Zlatko's scientific accomplishments.

-Quotations

-Among his sayings are the following: